MSZ98/SVGL/README.md

 with given two points, radius (half of width and height), x axis rotation (phi) and two flags (zero or one informations).

-Rest is just example use of this stuff.
+The rest is just example use of this stuff.